-History of our Kristkindl Markt
+History of Kristkindl Markt AT KCUCC

 In 1989 Reverend Rodger Kube, from KCUCC, and his wife, Diane, visited Germany during the early Advent season and upon their return they championed the idea of creating an event similar to the street fairs they had attended in Germany.
 The idea had possibilities!